No parent wants to get a phone call from school saying that their child tested positive for drugs.

 If your child is convicted on a drug charge, they will not be eligible to receive financial aid from the government.
 For the vast majority of young adults, this is a devastating blow that makes the cost of college prohibitive.
 Many scholarships will also not consider applicants who have been convicted of a drug crime.

 When looking for new employment, your teenager may have to disclose their drug conviction on job applications.
 While employers are not supposed to discriminate against applicants with criminal histories, this doesn’t mean that it doesn’t happen.
-A lawyer for drug charges can inform you and your child of the consequences of teenage drug convictions.

 At Beurkens Law, our experienced criminal defense attorney wants to make sure that your child gets the best legal outcome after a drug charge.
 If you are in need of a Grand Rapids drug crime lawyer to provide legal representation for your child’s drug charge, give us a call at (616) 459-5344.